adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/11.PNG)

-This means that DNS requests from our Azure Client VM are being forwarded to our DNS Server, and then on to public Root Hints server(s) located on the public Internet.
+This means that DNS requests from our Azure client/mgmt VM are being forwarded to our DNS Server, and then on to public Root Hints server(s) located on the public Internet.
 (You can see these server details within the Root Hunts tab if interested).
 Unfortunately, whilst this is great for enabling a Microsoft DNS Server to function with its default config, it also means that requests are not being sent to Azure DNS (via the special 168 address mentioned earlier), and therefore our use of Azure DNS Private Zones is failing.

 We could fix this in one of two ways.
 Either by enabling a specific forwarder (known as conditional forwarding in DNS) to our database.windows.net zone, or we can just tell our server to forward all requests to Azure DNS by default.
 We will dig in to the former as part of a later challenge, so let's go with the easier option of updating our global forwarder within DNS Manager to point at Azure DNS.